 The Chinese are coming!
 The Chinese are coming!
 The great migration is happening and I am loving every minute of it!
 With two locations out east, Tao’s Peking Duck House has opened in Glen Cove.
 The new location is 188 Glen Cove Ave.
 The restaurant is sparsely decorated with mustard brown paint on the walls, and not much thought into the decor.
 Tao’s has about ten tables with two enclosed booths.
 Piped in Chinese music creates an authentic Chinese ambiance.

-Our waiter for the evening is Howard Chu, a real pleasant guy who was extremely helpful with the ordering.
+Our waiter for the evening is Howard Chu, a really pleasant guy who was extremely helpful with the ordering.
 With no liquor license, we had to scramble for some alcohol.
-Not a problem at this location with a beer distributor and a liquor store in a one block radius.
+Not a problem at this location with a beer distributor and a liquor store in a one-block radius.
 Peroni’s were the pick of the night.
 Beer always compliments a good Chinese meal.

 Our starters included Spare Ribs (our staple when available), and the Steamed Dumplings.
 The ribs were meaty with perhaps a little too much fat.
 The sauce on the ribs was perfect, not too much sweet, and more on the subtle side.
 Not the best ribs, but nicely done.
 The Steamed Dumplings were very disappointing.
 The inside meat was tasty enough, but the dumplings were way too doughy.
 Compared to many a dumpling that we tasted on this journey, these fell way flat.